Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Introduction

-Depending on the application, other aspects of interest may arise beyond these examples.
+The core contributions of this article are as follows: \begin{enumerate} \item Highlighting the stochastic nature of \acsp{tmoi} through multiple training runs, providing an engineering perspective on the number of repetitions needed for stable model evaluation. \item Conducting unusually large-scale repeated measurements (500–1000 runs per setting) to ensure robust empirical insights. \item Characterizing the empirical distribution of \acsp{tmoi} using quantiles, which allows a risk-oriented perspective on performance. \item Quantifying the statistical uncertainty of estimated quantiles via \acsp{ci}. \item Demonstrating that the proposed approach applies to all continuous \acsp{tmoi}, including classification metrics (accuracy, precision, F1, etc.) and regression metrics (\ac{rmse}, MAE, etc.). \end{enumerate}

+Considering additional, pre-defined aspects of the evaluation distribution is of particular importance as \ac{ml} models are increasingly used in high-stakes applications such as medicine, banking, or the justice system.
+In such settings, evaluation is not only descriptive but also requirement-driven.
+Instead of relying on average performance alone, explicit acceptance criteria can be defined in advance, for example in terms of minimum performance levels or bounds on variability, which must be satisfied empirically.
+This relates to a risk-oriented perspective in terms of quantiles: the 25\% quantile of accuracy indicates that the accuracy falls below this threshold in only 25\% of cases, while the 90\% quantile of RMSE shows it exceeds this threshold in just 10\% of cases.

+Statistical uncertainty arises from finite samples and can be quantified using \acsp{ci}, reflecting the reliability of estimated quantiles.
+For instance, two classifiers might have similar 25\% quantiles for accuracy, but the one with the shorter \ac{ci} exhibits higher estimation precision.
+To make this concrete, consider the distributions in Figure~\ref{fig:intro-examples-regression}.
+Using \acsp{ci} for the 90\% quantile of the \ac{rmse} with $n=25$ and confidence level $0.9$, the intervals are $[10.8, 11.2]$ for the DNN and $[9.8, 10.2]$ for the GBT.
+While the GBT achieves a lower overall RMSE, the comparable interval lengths indicate similar variability in the underlying distributions.

+For classification (Figure~\ref{fig:intro-examples-classification}), the mean accuracies for HO and DA are $0.874$ and $0.872$, respectively, suggesting little difference at first glance.
+However, the interval lengths already indicate differences in variability, with DA showing a larger interval.
+This highlights that even for mean-based evaluation, considering \acsp{ci} instead of point estimates provides additional insight.
+The picture becomes even clearer when considering the 10\% quantile with its corresponding \acsp{ci}: HO $[0.870, 0.873]$, and DA $[0.860, 0.868]$.
+The longer interval for DA signals higher variability, highlighting that HO provides more stable predictions.
+Such insights are impossible from point estimates alone and can guide model selection and indicate potential weaknesses in data or training processes.

 Viewing \ac{ml} training as a controlled experiment with repeated measurements of confounding factors enables targeted investigation and evaluation of specific aspects of interest.
 However, training \ac{ml} models can be costly, and creating the relevant sample sizes might be hard or even impossible.
-Nevertheless, it turns out that an order of 15 to 25 observations is already sufficient to get reliable insights.
-But even a sample size of 10 observations allows for some insights that are already beyond the simple mean consideration.
+But even with moderate sample sizes ($n \approx 15-25$), these distributional and uncertainty-based insights become accessible.
+Smaller samples (around $n\approx10$) already allow moving beyond simple mean considerations and provide a first impression of model stability and tail behavior.